jacksingleton/injection-workshop/README-participant.md

 the ij tool to try different sql commands against a live database.

 Bonus:
-Enumerate all the user passwords in the database and identify whether the application uses salts or not.
+Enumerate all the user passwords in the database.

 ## Generate IDEA Project
 * ```mvn idea:idea```